 What Percentage of Plagiarism Is Allowed?

+Wondering what's an acceptable amount of plagiarism?
 The quick answer?
 Usually under 15%.
 But numbers can be misleading.

 That 15% isn’t a hard rule, it’s a guideline.
 A checker might flag phrases that are perfectly fine, like citations or common definitions.
 So what matters more is what makes up that percentage.